tiacsys/bridle/boards/shields/rpi_pico_clock/doc/index.rst

       .. rubric:: LED ON/OFF by Button

-      See also Zephyr sample: :doc:`zephyr:samples/basic/button/README`
+      See also Zephyr sample: :zephyr:code-sample:`zephyr:button`.

       .. tabs::